 Individuals with high-functioning cerebral palsy can generally go about their everyday lives with a great deal of independence.

-This is because their motor impairments don’t significantly interfere with their ability to perform self-care activities.
+This is because their motor impairments don’t significantly interfere with their ability to perform self-care activities, participate in daily roles, or enjoy leisure activities.

 High-Functioning Cerebral Palsy